 We have an excellent employability record, with excellent employment outcomes

 A rigorous selection and interview process is undertaken so that only candidates with excellent subject knowledge and aptitude for teaching enter the programme.
-Interviews take place at a number of schools in the London West Alliance and at the LWA SCITT.
-The interview process is designed to assess suitability to teach and will focus on the applicant’s
+Interviews take place at the LWA SCITT (Lampton School).
+The interview process is designed to assess suitability to teach and will focus on the applicant’s:

 The assessment day consists of the following:

-After the assessment day you will receive formal notification via UCAS.
-You may be made a conditional offer (For example, dependent on the skills tests, equivalency testing, subject knowledge enhancement courses).
-You may be made an unconditional offer (still subject to enhanced safeguarding clearance).
-When you have accepted a place on our course we will contact you with details on how to for a successful start.
-If you are not successful then members of the SCITT interview panel will be available to give you feedback.
+After the assessment day you will receive formal notification via the DfE portal.
+You may be made a conditional offer (for example, dependent on the skills tests, equivalency testing, subject knowledge enhancement courses).
+You may receive an unconditional offer (still subject to enhanced safeguarding clearance).
+When you have accepted a place on our course we will contact you with details on starting the programme.

 Training with disabilities and other needs